Schooner: History

+The fishing vessels that worked the Grand Banks of Newfoundland were schooners, and held in high regard as an outstanding development of the type.
+This part of North American eastern seaboard is where the term "schooner" first began to be used as a classification for a particular type of vessel.
+In merchant use, the ease of handling in confined waters and smaller crews relative to square rigged vessels contributed to the schooner's popularity, especially in the 19th century.
+Some schooners worked on deep sea routes.
+In British home waters, schooners usually had cargo-carrying hulls that were designed to take the ground in drying harbors (or, even, to unload dried out on an open beach).
+The last of these once-common craft had ceased trading by the middle of the 20th century.

 Schooners were popular on both sides of the Atlantic in the late 1800s and early 1900s.
-By 1910, 45 five-masted and 10 six-masted schooners had been built in Bath, Maine and in towns on Penobscot Bay.
+By 1910, 45 five-masted and 10 six-masted bulk-cargo schooners had been built in Bath, Maine, and in towns on Penobscot Bay, including the Wyoming, which is considered the largest wooden ship ever built.
 The Thomas W. Lawson was the only seven-masted schooner built.

 Rig types

 The rig is rarely found on a hull of less than 50 feet LOA, and small schooners are generally two-masted.
-In the two decades around 1900, larger multi-masted schooners were built in New England and on the Great Lakes with four, five, six, or even, seven masts.
+In the two decades around 1900, larger multi-masted schooners were built in New England and on the Great Lakes with four, five, six, or even seven masts.
 Schooners were traditionally gaff-rigged, and some schooners sailing today are reproductions of famous schooners of old, but modern vessels tend to be Bermuda rigged (or occasionally junk-rigged).
-While a sloop rig is simpler and cheaper, the schooner rig may be chosen on a larger boat so as to reduce the overall mast height and to keep each sail to a more manageable size, giving a mainsail that is easier to handle and to reef.
-An issue when planning a two-masted schooner's rig is how to fill the space between the masts: for instance, one may adopt (i) a gaff sail on the foremast (even with a bermuda mainsail), or (ii) a main staysail, often with a fisherman topsail to fill the gap at the top in light airs.
+While a sloop rig is simpler and cheaper, the schooner rig may be chosen on a larger boat to reduce the overall mast height and keep each sail smaller, and thus easier to handle and reef.
+Two-masted schooners display a variety of sails filling the gaps between them, such as a gaff sail on the foremast (even with a Bermuda mainsail), or a main staysail, often with a fisherman staysail to fill the gap at the top in light airs.